-- Students must not have already completed the curriculum requirements of a bachelor's or higher degree.15 - Students must be enrolled in non-foreign institutions.
+- Students must not have already completed the curriculum requirements of a bachelor's or higher degree.
+14 - Students must be enrolled in non-foreign institutions.

-12 For purposes of the Pell Grant program, an eligible program requires at least 16 semester hours (or the equivalent) offered during a minimum of 15 weeks.
+11 For purposes of the Pell Grant program, an eligible program requires at least 16 semester hours (or the equivalent) offered during a minimum of 15 weeks.
 Alternatively, an eligible program may be at least 8 semester hours (or the equivalent) offered during a minimum of 10 weeks, if an associate's degree is required for admissions.
-One semester hour is an amount of student work defined by an institution and approved by the institution's accrediting agency that is consistent with commonly accepted practice in postsecondary education and that approximates one hour of classroom or direct faculty instruction and at least two hours of out-of-class work each week for approximately 15 weeks.
+One semester hour is an amount of student work defined by an institution and approved by the institution's accrediting agency that is consistent with commonly accepted practice and that approximates one hour of classroom or direct faculty instruction and at least two hours of out-of-class work each week for approximately 15 weeks (or an equivalent amount of work).
 For information on HEA Title IV eligible programs and eligible institutions, see CRS Report R43159, Institutional Eligibility for Participation in Title IV Student Financial Aid Programs.

-13 The equivalent of a high school diploma may include a general educational development (GED) certificate; the completion of an eligible homeschool program; or the completion of one of the ability to benefit alternatives and either being enrolled in an eligible career pathway program or being first enrolled in an eligible postsecondary program prior to July 1, 2012.
+12 The equivalent of a high school diploma may include a general educational development (GED) certificate; the completion of an eligible homeschool program; or the completion of one of the ability to benefit alternatives and either being enrolled in an eligible career pathway program or being first enrolled in an eligible postsecondary program prior to July 1, 2012.
 The ability to benefit may be demonstrated by passing an examination approved by ED to be eligible for federal student aid, or by successfully completing six credits or 225 clock hours of college work applicable to a certificate or degree offered by a postsecondary institution.
 A career pathway program is designed to combine occupational skills training, counseling, workforce preparation, high school completion, and postsecondary credential attainment.

-14 In general, students must be U.S. citizens or permanent U.S. residents.
+13 In general, students must be U.S. citizens or permanent U.S. residents.
 Individuals with several other entrance statuses can qualify for aid.
 Individuals in the United States on a temporary basis, such as those with a student visa or an exchange visitor visa, are not eligible for federal student aid.
 Students with Deferred Action for Childhood Arrivals (DACA) status, conferred by the U.S. Citizenship & Immigration Services (USCIS) office in the Department of Homeland Security, are not eligible for HEA Title IV aid.

-15 Students with a bachelor's degree may be enrolled at least half-time in a postbaccalaureate teacher education program.
+14 Students with a bachelor's degree may be enrolled at least half-time in a postbaccalaureate teacher education program.
 Half-time enrollment is at least 6 credit hours in a standard semester.
 A postbaccalaureate teacher education program does not lead to a graduate degree; is offered by a school that does not also offer a bachelor's degree in education; and leads to certification or licensure necessary for employment as an elementary or secondary school teacher in the state.
 To be eligible for a Pell Grant, the student enrolled in the postbaccalaureate teacher education program must be pursuing an initial teacher certification or licensing credential within the state.

-- Students must be financially needy students as determined under the program's award rules (see below). - Students must not be incarcerated in a federal or state penal institution. - Students must not be subject to an involuntary civil commitment following incarceration for a sexual offense (as determined under the FBI's Uniform Crime Reporting Program). - Students with a significant intellectual disability must be accepted for enrollment or enrolled in a comprehensive transition and postsecondary program.16
+- Students must be financially needy students as determined under the program's award rules (see below). - Students must not be incarcerated in a federal or state penal institution.
+Beginning July 1, 2023, however, incarcerated students enrolled in a prison education program can be eligible recipients.15 - Students must not be subject to an involuntary civil commitment following incarceration for a sexual offense (as determined under the FBI's Uniform Crime Reporting Program).
+Beginning July 1, 2023, however, such students can be eligible recipients.16 - Students with a significant intellectual disability must be accepted for enrollment or enrolled in a comprehensive transition and postsecondary program.17